Cold Outreach Agency vs In-house Sdrs: 2026 B2B Growth Guide

 The cost comparison is stark.
 One internal SDR costs $80,000-120,000 annually.

-A quality cold prospecting agency delivering comparable or better results typically costs $36,000-60,000 annually.
-That is 50-70% savings on lead generation costs.
+A quality cold prospecting agency delivering comparable or better results typically costs $36,000-60,000 annually. that’s 50-70% savings on lead generation costs.

 The math becomes even clearer when you count how many qualified meetings each approach delivers per dollar spent.